readmeio/metrics-sdks/packages/node/README.md

 denyList         | Array of strings | An array of parameter names that will be redacted from the query parameters, request body (when provided as an object, or as a JSON or form encoded string), response body (when JSON) and headers. allowList        | Array of strings | If included, denyList will be ignored and all parameters but those in this list will be redacted. development      | bool             | When `true`, the log will be marked as a development log.
-This is great for separating staging or test data from data coming from customers. fireAndForget    | bool             | When `true`, the server will wait for the response from the metrics call.
+This is great for separating staging or test data from data coming from customers. fireAndForget    | bool             | When `false`, the server will wait for the response from the metrics call.
 This will be slower, but the response is useful in debugging problems.

 Example:
 ```javascript